 Dedicated to Positive Mental Health and Suicide Prevention

-The guides, toolkits and resources throughout this site represent a compilation of suicide prevention resources from various sources across the Globe as noted.
-When clicking 3rd party links, you will be redirected to websites not affiliated but has our underlying support at The LifeLine Canada Foundation.
+The guides, tools and resources throughout this site represent a compilation of resources from various sources across the Globe as noted.
+When clicking 3rd party links, you will be redirected to websites not affiliated to but with the underlying support of The LifeLine Canada Foundation.

-The LifeLine App is the National free Suicide Prevention and Awareness App that offers access and guidance to support for those suffering in crisis and those who have suffered the devastating loss of a loved one from suicide.
-The LifeLine App also provides awareness education and prevention strategies to guide people in crisis all across the Globe.
+The LifeLine App is a free Suicide Prevention and Awareness App that offers access and guidance to support for those suffering in crisis, and those who have suffered the devastating loss of a loved one from suicide, as well as for those struggling with any degree of anxiety or depression.
+The LifeLine App also provides awareness, education and prevention strategies to guide people in crisis.
 More…

 The LifeLine App has several main goals: